discordjs/guide/guide/popular-topics/reloading-commands.md

 When writing your commands, you may find it tedious to restart your bot every time for testing the smallest changes.
 With a command handler, you can eliminate this issue and reload your commands while your bot is running.

-This section assumes you did follow the [Command Handling](/guide/creating-your-bot/command-handling.md) part.
+This section assumes you followed the [Command Handling](/guide/creating-your-bot/command-handling.md) part.

 ::: warning
 ESM does not support require and clearing import cache, you can use [hot-esm](https://www.npmjs.com/package/hot-esm) to import files without cache.